tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - higher risk of irAE associated with age < 60 years, high BMI, women on CTLA-4, men on PD-1 blockade, chronic smoking, pre-existing autoimmune disease, anti-inflammatory drug use,
  - organ-specific irAEs associated with pre-existing organ dysfunction
  - high pre-treatment soluble CTLA4 associated with irAEs
+# Role of recombination activating genes in the generation of antigen receptor diversity and beyond
+## Abstract
+ - V(D)J recombination: antigen receptor gene segments cleaved, rejoined by NHEJ
+ - RAG1/2 (recombination activating genes) drive cleavage, sequence specific nucleases
+## The discovery of *RAG* genes
+ - RAG1/2 unique to vertebrates
+## Antigen receptors of lymphoid system
+ - antibodies/immunoglobulins are glycoproteins composed of 4 polypeptides (2 identical heavy chains and 2 identical light chains held together by disulfide bonds)
+ - N-terminal sequences of antibodies (variable region, 110-130 residues) vary greatly and gives antigen specificity, C-terminal seqences more constant (constant region)
+ - exon encoding variable region (N-terminus of antibodies) assembled from 2 or 3 gene segments: V (variable), D (diversity, only for immunoglobulin heavy chains, TCR-beta, and TCR-delta), J (joining)
+ - recombination between D and J occurs to yield DJ segment, and recombination between V and DJ occurs to yield VDJ segment
+ - TCR structure similar to antigen-binding fragment (F(ab)) of antibody, also has 2 glycoprotein subunits each encoded by rearranged gene, also has interchain disulfide bonds
+ - TCRs are α beta or gamma delta pairs
+ - heavy chain recombination occurs before light chain recombination (strict order, same as D-J before V-DJ and TCR-beta before TCR-α), cell cycle restricted expression of enzymes helps enforce order
+ - rearrangements restricted to early developmental stage
+ - allelic exclusion: process by which specificity is acquired for mature lymphocytes to only express a single species of antibody/BCR/TCR in spite of having multiple allelic loci for different options
+## Antigen receptor loci
+ - immunoglobulin heavy chain IgH and light chain kappa (IgK) and lambda (IgL)
+## Mechanism of V(D)J recombination
+### Recombination signal sequence and 12/23 rule
+ - recombination signal sequence (RSS): fairly conserved, adjacent to each subexon, heptamer and nonamer sequence separated by spacer of 12 or 23 bp (12RSS, 23RSS)
+ - generally, 12RSS recombines only with 23RSS (and vice versa), '12/23' rule (prevents non-productive rearrangements)
+### The perfect cleavage
+ - RAG1/2 initiate recombination by introducing ssDNA nick at border of RSS and coding segment
+### The imperfect joining
+ - blund-ended signal ends can be ligated diereclty, coding ends undergo further processing (NHEJ)
+## Diversity at the junction
+ - when V, D, and J subexons join, several modifications like insertions and deletions can occur at junctions
+## Other modes of generation of the diversity
+### Class switch recombination (CSR)
+ - rearrangements of constant regions upon encountering an antigen, switching of immunoglobulin isotype from IgM to IgG/E/A without changing antigen specificity
+### Somatic hypermutation (SHM)
+ - random genetic mutations in B cells (not T cells) at certain hotspots in antigen-binding regions following antigen encounter, increases affinity of antibodies for antigen (cells secreting antibodies that increase affinity expand)
+ - within V region of heavy and light chains
 # Sequence count data are poorly fit by the negative binomial distribution
 # Simultaneous epitope and transcriptome measurement in single cells
  - cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq), oligonucleotide-labeled antibodies are used to integrate cellular protein and transcriptome measurements into a single cell readout